eestrada/voll/SPECIFICATION.md

-An implementation MAY offer a convenience feature to convert a file/stream to another format, such as JSON or YAML, or to parse the file in such a way as to easy convert it later to another format.
+An implementation MAY offer a convenience feature to convert a file/stream to another format, such as JSON or YAML, or to parse the file in such a way as to easily convert it later to another format.
 This is NOT REQUIRED functionality.
 So long as the implementation also implements the requirements of this specification, it is considered a compliant implementation.
 More thought is needed around this.
 This is not finalized.

+An implementation MAY offer a procedure to parse values as JSON values.
+If such a procedure is implemented, it MUST strictly adhere to JSON syntax for the values.
+For example, strings MUST be surrounded with double quotes, and all other unquoted values must unambiguously map to valid literals for other non-string JSON types.
+In other words, YAML style implicit conversions MUST NOT ever happen.
+If values cannot be properly parsed, then parsing should halt and an error MUST be returned.

+Such a procedure is NOT REQUIRED to returned this parsed result in the default datatype or structure used to return regular parsing results.
+For example, in Python this may just return a plain old nested Python dict.
+This could then be written out to JSON using the builtin JSON module.

 ### Application Requirements